-I must admit I have visited her on a weekly basis during the past few weeks, more because I would be walking passed the cemetery, so it wouldn’t have been right if I didn’t pop in to see her.
+I must admit I have visited her on a weekly basis during the past few weeks, more because I would be walking past the cemetery, so it wouldn’t have been right if I didn’t pop in to see her.

 But generally, it isn’t a place I like to be.